Jeremiah-Rojas/Malicious-Script/README.md

 ## Step 3: Analyze the Indicators of Compromise
 Using Microsoft Defender, I was able to view the steps the malicious attacker took to facilitate the attack.
 Within this page, is it also useful to make note of the timestamps.
 ![image](https://github.com/user-attachments/assets/05ecd3d7-301a-467b-a9dc-5a1e7745c945)

+According to the NIST 800-61 guidelines, there are certain tasks necessary to perform in order to determine if the alert is a true or false positive.